co3carbonate/live-counting-extension/README.md

 ![Preview Image](https://co3carbonate.github.io/live-counting-extension/preview.png)

+All the features are displayed on the top-right corner of the page.
+You can always hide sections of the display by using the collapse button [-].

 ## Features

 Here is a list of features.
 Besides the 'innate' features, all of them can be disabled at will.